jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL.md

 Run the test.
 It should of course fail because we haven't implemented our endpoint yet.

+*IRRELEVENT NOTE:* Black Coffee seems an appropriate beverage for Lemmy Kilminster who was the bassist, singer, and leader of Mötorhead until his death in 2015.
+Your humble workshops authors chose Lemmy as our customer because Mötorhead is excellent background music for creating workshops.
+Feel free to substitute Lemmy for a customer of your choosing.

 ### Implement Our Endpoint

 Create the "infrastructure" package in the "src/java" folder.
 Create a Java class, "org.j4k.workshops.quarkus.infrastructure.FavFoodResource" with the following content: